|Academic Departments||Academic Resources||Services||Other|

 At Evangel University, learning occurs both in and outside the classroom.
 We are better able to impact the world for God when we integrate our Christian faith with our fields of study and develop mature lifestyles that glorify our Creator.
 As a body of believers, the Evangel community encourages the development of each individual so that everyone understands and uses his or her unique, God-given gifts and abilities.

-Specifically, living in a residence hall during the college years provides a unique experience of being around students of varying personalities, interests, and cultural backgrounds.
-We want students to use the wealth of learning that occurs through friendships with people who are different from themselves.
-The Residence Life staff, a highly-qualified and carefully-selected group of professionals (Residence Directors) and students (Resident Assistants), is genuinely interested in helping resident students reap the greatest benefits from living in a residence hall.
+Specifically, living in an Evangel residence hall provides a unique experience to interact with and value students of diverse personalities, interests, and cultural backgrounds.
+Through a lens of care and respect, we help students grow and learn as they build friendships with people who are different from themselves.
+The Residence Life staff, a highly-qualified and carefully-selected group of professionals (Residence Directors) and students (Resident Assistants), is genuinely committed to helping resident students reap the greatest benefits from living in a residence hall.

-The University provides a limited number of accommodations for students who qualify to live off campus, including apartments, duplexes and single-family homes.
-Contact the Housing Office (417-865-2815x7852) for information about rental properties and to be placed on the waiting list.
+The University provides a limited number of housing accommodations for students who qualify to live off campus, including apartments, duplexes and single-family homes.
+Contact the Housing Office (417-865-2815x7852) for information about rental properties or click on this link to complete the Rental Housing Application.

-Cultural events are an integral part of the University calendar.
-These include nationally-known musicians, drama groups, lecturers, faculty and student music recitals, and campus theatrical productions.
+Events and activities are an integral part of the University calendar.
+These include nationally-known speakers, musicians, drama groups, lecturers, faculty and student music recitals, theatrical productions, and all-campus activities.

 Intercollegiate sports at EU offer opportunities for both men and women athletes.
 Evangel fields intercollegiate sports teams for men in football, basketball, baseball, track and field, cross-country, golf, and soccer.
 Women enjoy volleyball, basketball, softball, track and field, cross-country, tennis, golf, and soccer.